polmoneys/boost/Readme.md

 ```

-If you are working on a design system level you can always take the primitive and add sugar to it:
+If you are working at 'design system' level you can always use the primitive and add sugar to it:

 ```jsx